Is Gas Line Insurance Necessary?

 What Does A Normal Homeowner’s Insurance Cover?

 Homeowners’ insurance policies cover a variety of damages that happen in the entire home and not just the service lines.
-Some packages offer coverage for damage that affects a home’s structural integrity, the foundations, furniture, and furnishings.
+Some packages offer coverage for damage that affects a home’s structural integrity, foundations, furniture, and furnishings.
 The damage could be brought about by windstorms, tornadoes, fire, and such.

 Some homeowner’s insurance coverage also covers service lines by default.
 If your policy covers service lines, then there’s no need to get gas line insurance as it is pretty much the same thing.